contao/docs/docs/manual/article-management/content-elements.en.md

 **Player options:** Here you can select the different player options.

 - Autoplay
-- Hide controls
+- Hide the controls
-- Show subtitles by default
+- Show captions by default
 - Hide the fullscreen button
 - Using the Contao page language
 - Hide annotations
 - Hide the YouTube logo
-- Do not show similar videos at the end
+- Limit related videos to the same channel
-- Hide the link bar in the preview
+- Hide the top bar in the preview
 - Use the youtube-nocookie.com domain

 **Start at:** Playback starts at the specified number of seconds.
 Enter 0 to disable the feature.